 What’s critical in healthcare

-Intelligibility is critical because staff needs to understand and act fast on auditory information.
+Intelligibility is critical because the staff needs to understand and act fast on auditory information.
 Poor acoustic environments get in the way of communication between medical staff, patients, and speech recognition systems the hospital uses.

 Noise also makes comprehension difficult when staff or patients communicate with different accents and speech patterns.
-Error rates go up and confidentiality go down as everyone tries to fight the noise.
+Error rates go up and confidentiality goes down as everyone tries to fight the noise.

 Privacy and noise control is critical for patient and staff well-being, efficiency, satisfaction and comfort.
 HCAHPS scores hinge on the patient’s perceived care and perceived care depends on the patient’s comfort and satisfaction during their stay.

-Employ a combined solution of the ABCs of privacy– like MPS™ acoustic panels and VoiceArrest™ sound masking systems– to immediately improve the acoustic environment without the huge costs of structural changes.
+Employ a combined solution of the ABCs of privacy– like Making Privacy Simple (MPS™) acoustic panels and VoiceArrest™ sound masking systems– to immediately improve the acoustic environment without the huge costs of structural changes.

 EcoPrivacy Acoustic™ panels are flexible in size, shape, and color, elevating a reception area, nurse station or ward’s visual welcome while pulling double duty of contributing to noise absorption and blocking.
 VoiceArrest™ sound masking has a patented, adaptive technology that adjusts to a zone’s level of noise, reducing the magnitude of loud noises and completely covering or reducing the intelligibility of speech.

 This increases patient and staff comfort and the room or area’s score in the privacy index, without negatively affecting the ability of staff and patients to easily communicate with each other.
-Sound masking is also ideal for improving a hospital’s night-time noise levels particularly along patient bedrooms, improving sleep quality, and therefore aiding in giving patients much needed recovery.
+Sound masking is also ideal for improving a hospital’s night-time noise levels particularly along with patient bedrooms, improving sleep quality, and therefore aiding in giving patients much needed recovery.

 Well-rested patients give a good review on the HCAHPS, make referrals and pick the same hospital instead of elsewhere should they need to return.